Brittle Minds, Fixable Activations: Understanding Belief Representations in Language Models: Related Work

 \paragraph{Probing Neural Representations}

-Initially proposed by \citet{alain2016understanding}, probing has emerged as a common method for determining if models represent particular features or concepts.
-In the realm of LMs, numerous works used probing to demonstrate that these models acquire rich linguistic representations.
-These representations span syntactic and semantic concepts such as syntactic categories, dependency relations, co-reference, and word meaning \citep{conneau2018you,tenney2018you,tenney2019bert,rogers2021primer,li2021implicit,hernandez2021low,marks2023geometry,liu2023cognitive}.
-A separate line of work explored if and how LMs represent the world, i.e., whether they possess a \textit{world model}. \citet{li2021implicit} showed that LMs track the states of entities within a context.
-Other works showed that LMs exhibit representations reflecting non-linguistic concepts in the world, which LMs have never observed \citep{abdou2021language, patel2022mapping, li2023emergent, nanda2023emergent}.
-An emergent line of work that is particularly relevant to our work used probing to explore if LMs have \textit{agent models}, for example, if they can represent beliefs of self and others \citep{zhu2024language, bortoletto2024limits}.
-While representing an important first step towards understanding the internals of Theory of Mind in LMs, experiments in \citep{zhu2024language} are limited in settings and models considered.
-In this work, we contribute with extensive experiments that employ a wider variety of LMs and a wider range of settings.
-Furthermore, we also explore possible memorisation issues in the probes.
+Initially proposed by \citet{alain2016understanding}, probing is a widely used method for determining if models represent particular features or concepts.
+In the realm of LMs, numerous works used probing to demonstrate that these models acquire rich linguistic representations -- spanning semantic concepts such as syntactic categories, dependency relations, co-reference, and word meaning \citep{conneau2018you,tenney2018you,tenney2019bert,rogers2021primer,li2021implicit,hernandez2021low,marks2023geometry,liu2023cognitive}.
+A separate line of work explored if LMs possess a \textit{world model} \citep{li2021implicit, abdou2021language, patel2022mapping, li2023emergent, nanda2023emergent}.
+An emergent line of work that is relevant to our work used probing to explore if LMs have \textit{agent models}, for example, if they can represent beliefs of self and others \citep{zhu2024language, bortoletto2024limits}.
+In this work, we contribute with extensive experiments that characterise models’ representations of beliefs along different axes: emergence, structure, robustness, and steerability.